-Want to disrupt an industry or change the world?
-Here’s what I’ve learned over 20 years of doing it.
+Do you want to change the world?
+Here’s what I’ve learned over 20 years of trying to do it.

-You can’t reason your way to a breakthrough.
-You might think that you can systematically think your way there.
-Scan the market, identify gaps, and voilà!
-A big, disruptive idea.
-A to B to breakthrough.
+You can't reason your way to a breakthrough.
+You might imagine you can systematically think your way there.
+Scan the environment, identify gaps, and voila!
+A big disruptive idea.
+A to B to C to breakthrough.
 Except it almost never works that way.
-Consider the stories you know about breakthroughs.
-Archimedes in the bathtub.
-Newton under an apple tree.
-Alexander Fleming and his moldy bread.
-Or even the Pfizer scientists and Viagra.
-Brilliant people who changed the world accidentally.
-Sure, they thought a lot about the problems they were trying to solve, but it took serendipity to help them get there.
 Continue reading

 Want to help your people make real change?
 Let’s start with the unwritten rules.